hendrikyong/AICT_Assignment_1/README.md

 This program takes has traffic rules built into it, taking in a file "vehicle_data.csv".
 From there it uses propositional logic and resolution-based inference to deduce violations and inconsistencies in the data. using logic.py in the process.

 ## 📌 **3️⃣ Traffic Prediction with Bayesian Networks**
+This program models a city's traffic network using a Bayesian Network to predict congestion levels based on factors like weather, road conditions, accidents, time of day, and day of the week.
+Additionally, it implements Simulated Annealing to optimize vehicle routes, minimizing total travel time while considering road congestion.

 ## ✅ How to Run the Code
 ### Requirement 1 - Route Planning